influxdata/terraform-google-influx/modules/run-influxdb/README.md

 The `run-influxdb` script can automatically pick a rally point automatically by:

-1. Looking up all the servers in the Instance Group specified via the `--cluster-name` parameter.
+1. Looking up all the servers in the Instance Group specified via the `--meta-group-name` parameter.

 1. Pick the meta node with the alphabetically first Instance ID.